 Humanistic and Transpersonal Psychology is a contemporary manifestation of that ongoing commitment.
-Their message is a response to the denigration of the human spirit that has so often been implied in the image of the person drawn by behavioral and social sciences.
+Our message is a response to the denigration of the human spirit that has so often been implied in the image of the person drawn by behavioral and social sciences.
 During the first half of the twentieth century, psychology was dominated by two schools of thought: behaviorism and psychoanalysis.
 Neither fully acknowledged the possibility of studying values, intentions, aspirations, and meaning as elements in conscious existence.
 Although various perspectives such as phenomenology had some limited influence, on the whole, mainstream psychology had been captured by the mechanistic beliefs of behaviorism and by the biological reductionism and determinism of classical psychoanalysis.

 Brilliant Ivan Pavlov’s work with the conditioned reflex (induced under rigid laboratory controls, empirically observable and quantifiable) had given birth to academic psychology led by John Watson which came to be called “the science of behavior” (in Abraham Maslow’s later terminology, “The First Force”).
 Its emphasis on objectivity was reinforced by the success of the powerful methodologies employed in the natural sciences and by the philosophical investigations of the British empiricists, logical positivists, and the operationalists, all of whom sought to apply the methods and values of the physical sciences to questions of human behavior.
 Valuable knowledge (particularly in learning theory and the study of sensation and perception) was achieved in this quest.
 But if something was gained, something was also lost: The “First Force” systematically excluded the subjective data of consciousness and much information bearing on the complexity of the human personality and its development.